- Who We Are

 Never in the history of animal agriculture have consumption habits and production methods changed so radically and with such disastrous effects as they have in the past 70 years.
 Ninety-nine percent of meat, dairy, and egg products produced in the United States now come from factory farms.4 This cruel and unsustainable system has had enormous costs to animal welfare, the environment, and public health.

-Over ninety billion eggs are produced in the United States annually,5 but many are not destined for use in omelets and eggs benedict.
+Over ninety billion eggs are produced in the United States annually,5 but many are not destined for use in omelets or eggs benedict.
 As Hampton Creek Foods tells us, a third of those eggs are used invisibly, meaning they are used as ingredients in processed or prepared foods like baked goods, mayonnaise, and sauces.

 Hampton Creek Foods’ mission is to “replace these invisible eggs with a plant-based substitute that not only alleviates the suffering of egg-laying hens, but is more sustainable, less expensive, and better for our health as well.”